I come from a family that likes to be creative in the kitchen. I enjoy dreaming up new recipes, as well as putting a

 - If you do not have a pastry cutter (also known as a pastry blender), you can try using a large serving fork.
-I will say that a pastry cutter is worth the few dollars' investment as it is very useful when one is making things such as crusts, biscuits, and scones that require butter or shortening be cut into the flour.
+I will say that buying a pastry cutter is worth the small investment, as it is very useful when one is making things such as crusts, biscuits, and scones that require butter or shortening be cut into the flour.

 - Pouring the filling into the tart dish while the dish is sitting on the oven rack reduces the chance of splashing the filling over the side of the dish and into the oven during transfer (which is one horrible mess to clean up, as I well know!).

 - Saffron is expensive compared to many other spices, but it is worth the money if you enjoy Spanish or Indian cuisine, or like experimenting with new flavors in the kitchen.
 If you have never tried it, I suggest buying a small amount first to make sure you like it.
 Then you can buy it in bulk after that, as it is more economical to purchase it that way.
 Make sure you are buying it from a reputable source, however, as some sellers will present a low-quality saffron as if it is a more expensive product in order to dupe unsuspecting buyers.

 - Soaking the saffron beforehand helps it to release its flavor.
 If you simply throw the strands into the mix before cooking the tart, the flavor will be lighter, and possibly uneven from piece to piece.

-- Use the fresh orange zest if your prefer a stronger orange taste.
+- Use the fresh orange zest if your prefer a strong orange taste.
 Without the zest, the orange undertones will be more subtle.